If you are interested in growing mango trees, then you’ve come to the right place.

 Selecting a Complete Fertilizer with Micronutrients

 Florida’s native soil is deficient in a lot of these minor elements.
-As a result, selecting a more complete fertilizer will keep our trees better nourished and less prone to certain diseases and malformations.
-As an example, calcium deficiencies in mangos can result in jelly seed, soft nose and reduced shelf life.
+As a result, selecting a complete fertilizer will keep our trees better nourished and less prone to certain diseases and malformations.

-When selecting a mango tree fertilizer for Established Non-Fruiting Mango Trees, Alex from Tropical Acres Farms recommends the nitrogen (first) number should be less then 10 AND less then the potassium (third) number.
-However, once the tree has begun fruiting with regularity, Alex goes on to recommend that we should transition to a strict Potassium-focused fertilizer and micronutrient foliar spray.
+Pro Tip: When selecting a mango tree fertilizer for Established Non-Fruiting Mango Trees, Alex recommends the nitrogen (first) number should be less then 10 AND less then the potassium (third) number.
+However, once the tree has begun fruiting with regularity, Alex recommends that we should transition to a strict Potassium-focused fertilizer and micronutrient foliar spray.

-In my fertilizer program below, I go over specific products that we can use in order to make sure that our trees are getting the essential nutrients needed for healthy tree canopy and fruit development.
+In the fertilizer program outlined below, I discuss specific products to ensure our trees receive the essential nutrients needed for a healthy canopy and optimal fruit development.

 Limiting Nitrogen Fertilizer (Continued)